 In addition to the increased likelihood of illness and feeling a little down, winter typically restricts exposure to sun rays.

-In addition to these basic winter health habits, you can optimize your diet to ease your winter journey.
-Here are five types of foods that can support colds, improve mood, support sleep, jump-start your motivation, and keep you feeling full and satisfied.
+Here are five foods that can help improve colds, boost mood, support sleep, increase your motivation, and keep you feeling full and satisfied.

 Elderberry can be found in medicinal syrups, tasty lozenges, chewable tablets, gummies, and tea preparations.

-Melatonin, created in the pineal gland in the brain, comes alive at night as it pumps melatonin into the bloodstream.
-(8) This is why you begin to feel sleepy in the evening at around 9 pm.
+Melatonin is created in the pineal gland in the brain, which comes alive at night as it pumps melatonin into the bloodstream.
+(6) This is why you begin to feel sleepy in the evening at around 9 pm.

 In addition, bananas are a great source of potassium.
 Potassium is an electrolyte that helps nerve cells to function and the muscles to contract.
 This mineral can be especially beneficial for those who suffer from muscle cramps.

 Oatmeal is one of the most nutrient-dense foods you can eat.
-Oatmeal is a fantastic food option in the winter because it keeps you warm and feeling full for long periods.
+It is a fantastic food option in the winter because it keeps you warm and feeling full for long periods.

-Unlike carbohydrate sources that are quickly absorbed, such as sugar-sweetened beverages, pastries, or refined grains, whole-grain oats take time to digest and break down, providing long-lasting energy.
+Unlike carbohydrate sources that are quickly absorbed, such as sugar-sweetened beverages, pastries, and refined grains, whole-grain oats take time to digest and break down, providing long-lasting energy.
+(7)